KhronosGroup/KTX-Software/lib/mainpage.md

 ktxTexture_Destroy(kTexture);
 ktxVulkanDeviceInfo_Destruct(&vdi);
+// ...
+// Vulkan rendering using the texture
+// ...
-// And at some point in the future when done using the image in Vulkan ktxVulkanTexture_Destruct(&texture, vkctx.device, nullptr);
+// When done using the image in Vulkan... ktxVulkanTexture_Destruct(&texture, vkctx.device, nullptr);
 ~~~~~~~~~~~~~~~~